 Wordplay vs Pun

-Wordplay, also known as play-on-words, is a literary method and a type of brilliance wherein the words employed already become a major subject of the work, mainly for the goal of effect or enjoyment.
+Wordplay, also known as play-on-words, is a literary method and a type of brilliance wherein the words employed have already become a major subject of the work, mainly for the goal of effect or enjoyment.

 Puns, auditory mix-ups like idiomatic phrases, cryptic words and interpretations, brilliant rhetorical explorations, weirdly formed phrases, double punch lines, and revealing new characters are all examples of wordplay.

-Writers generally utilize puns to generate a comic impact by exploiting word ambiguity.
+Writers utilize puns to generate a comic impact by exploiting word ambiguity.
 Puns come in a variety of shapes and sizes.

 Comparison Table